Football & Finances

 - Play Making

-As quarterback, you call the plays.
+As a quarterback, you call the plays.
 It’s all about scoring, but you can’t score if you don’t have the ball.
 It is important to analyze risk and reward and always consider how much time you have left on the clock.
 Let’s learn about different financial plays you can make to get you closer to retirement.

 - The running play